EdisonTheFox/project-pokedex/README.md

 ## Planned features

 - Comprehensive break down of each Pokemon
-  - filterable by game and generation
 - Comprehensive list of all moves in the games
 - Comprehensive list of all abilities in the games
+- Filters!
+- Living Dex tracker (Both normal and shiny variants)
 - Team Builder with type coverage calculations
-- Living Dex tracker (Both normal and shiny variants)

 ## Tech Stack

 - TypeScript
 - React Native
+- Database utilising native SQLite
+- Data Sourced from [PokeAPI](https://pokeapi.co/) using the [pokenode-ts](https://pokenode-ts.vercel.app/) wrapper